atlas-doc/doc/atlas-api-documentation/api-reference/Other-functions/Route-API.md

-# Route API
+# City Pairs API

-The "Route API" can be used to download the routes supported by Atlas as well as by the airlines.
-The customer can use this structured data and transfer the routing information into their mid-back office systems.
+The "City pairs API" can be used to download the city pairs supported by Atlas as well as by the airlines.
+The customer can use this structured data and transfer the city pair information into their mid-back office systems.

 **This API is only available in the production environment.**